Creating Values-Based Learning Communities

 Using consent-based, trauma-informed practices, my goal is for students to feel seen and heard.
-I believe students' boundaries are perfect where they are, and “no” is a completely acceptable answer.
-Students’ names, identities, languages, and lived experiences are valuable in the development of their artistic identities and I allow space for these identities to change.
-Above all, I champion trust in oneself/instrument and believe that sometimes the most powerful learning happens when the students do the talking.
+Students’ names, identities, and lived experiences are valued in the development of their voices and artistic identities and I allow space for these identities to change.
+I champion trust in oneself and believe that sometimes the most powerful learning happens when the students do the talking.

-Student artists grow through repetition and reflection.
-In each class we begin and end together in a circle, we acknowledge our community agreement, we meditate, we tune up the actor instrument, and we close by “gathering the fruit” and sharing a takeaway from class.
+In each class we begin and end together in a circle, we acknowledge our community agreement, we meditate, we tune up the artist’s instrument, and we close by “gathering the fruit” and sharing a takeaway from class.
 Self-grading opportunities allow students to reflect on their learning and challenge them to consider their own effort and participation.
-For performance projects, the students reflect on what is valuable about an exercise, then together, we develop a rubric based on mutually agreed upon criteria.
+For performance projects, the students reflect on what is valuable about an exercise, then together, we co-create rubrics based on mutually agreed upon criteria.
 In lieu of journals, I meet frequently with students to encourage reflection through dialogue.
 This offers me my own personal set of reflections for growth and change in my teaching.

 Learning comes before all else, including my own ego.
 When I share this standard with my students, I also ask them to hold me accountable.
-This reminds me to consider how all activities and assignments facilitate learning.
-I am not interested in making work for students but making meaning for them.
-True teaching and learning, then, is when I can make meaning for and with my students.
+This provides a powerful metric to ensure that all aspects of an assignment, including its assessment, facilitate learning.
+My singular goal is to make meaning for students.
+Moreover, true teaching and learning, is when I can make meaning with my students.